-I truly believe global interconnectivity is what is being overlooked as we deal with climate change.
-We talk about this ‘global world’ yet nations don’t work together, people don’t understand each other (be it due to language or culture).
-If the young people of today are encouraged to work together, learn about each other and be curious about differences, the future seems so much brighter and united somehow.
+We need to work together on an international scale and, if the young people of today are encouraged to work together, learn about each other and be curious about differences, the future is so much brighter and more united.

 The Environmental Crisis – A global issue